ranfysvalle02/mdb-engine/blog.md

 - Configuring LLM services and embedding pipelines
 - Adding observability and health checks

-**MDB_RUNTIME** is the engine that solves this.
+**MDB_ENGINE** is the engine that solves this.
 It's a "WordPress-like" platform for the modern Python/MongoDB stack, designed to minimize the friction between an idea and a live application.

 ---

 ## The Magic: Automatic Data Sandboxing

 The biggest pain point in multi-app (or even single-app) development is data isolation.
-MDB_RUNTIME solves this via a **two-layer scoping system** that requires zero effort from you.
+MDB_ENGINE solves this via a **two-layer scoping system** that requires zero effort from you.

 ### Layer 1: Physical Scoping
 All collection access is automatically prefixed.
 When your app writes to `db.users`, the engine actually writes to `db.my_app_users`.
 This prevents naming collisions and provides physical isolation.